-Gov. Christie stumps for Snyder
+Gov. Christie stumps for Snyder in Detroit

 Detroit — New Jersey Gov. Chris Christie stumped for Rick Snyder in Detroit Friday as the Michigan governor seeks another term in office.